mui/mui-x/docs/src/pages/components/data-grid/state/state.md

 The current state of the grid can be exported using `apiRef.current.exportState()`.
 It can then be restored by either passing it to the `initialState` prop or to the `apiRef.current.restoreState()` method.

+If one of the sub-state is being controlled, the grid will call the callback linked to that model (`onFilterModelChange` if `filterModel` is being controlled for instance).
+But if the callback is not defined or if calling it does not update the prop value, then the restored value will not be applied.

 ### Restore the state with `initialState`

-> ⚠️ If you restore the page using `initialState` before the data are fetched, the grid will automatically move to the 1st page.
+> ⚠️ If you restore the page using `initialState` before the data is fetched, the grid will automatically move to the 1st page.

 {{"demo": "pages/components/data-grid/state/RestoreStateInitialState.js", "bg": "inline", "defaultCodeOpen": false}}